TCbacon/Stock-Crypto-Info-Discord-Bot/README.md

 # Stock & Crypto Info Discord Bot
-Displays stock and crypto price info on Discord from the AlphaVantage API.
+Displays stock and crypto price info on Discord from the Alpha Vantage API.

-## Environmental Variables Needed
+## Environment Variables Needed
 <ul>
     <li>Token - obtained from your bot at <a href="https://discord.com/developers/applications">Link</a></li>
-    <li>GUILD_ID - obtain copying the id of your server</li>
+    <li>GUILD_ID - obtained from copying the id of your server while in developer mode</li>
-    <li>Stock API - obtained from alphavantage</li>
+    <li>Stock API - obtained from Alpha Vantage</li>
 </ul>

-## Stock API KEY
+## Stock API Key
-An API key may be needed to retrieve stock data.
+An API key is needed to retrieve stock and crypto data.
-In the src folder you can rename .env.temp.local to .env.local and enter your own API key.
+You can rename .env.temp to .env and enter your own API key.
 You can get an API key at https://www.alphavantage.co/.

 ## Run Program
 <ol>
-    <li>change directories into client folder</li>
     <li>npm install</li>
     <li>npm start</li>
 </ol>

-## Commands
+## Bot Commands
 <ul>
     <li>/stockinfo 'name of stock'</li>
     <li>/cryptoinfo 'name of crypto'</li>